 Founded in the late 1830s by a Canadian entrepreneur as a mail service line, Cunard is still in existence.
 It is now owned by parent company Carnival.
 The line won the speed record for crossing the Atlantic several times, but, like White Star, it also focused on luxury and the customer’s travel experience.

-The majority of its vessels’ names ended in “ia”.
+The majority of Cunard’s vessels’ names ended in “ia”.

 Famous Cunard ships include: